austin-hwang/verichain/README.md

 To start IoT API backend: `npm start`

 Copy the Auction Factory address generated in terminal and replace it in Details.js at line 216.
+NOTE: In production, this step can be achieved automatically using an API which stores a list of open AuctionFactories
 ```bash
 Running migration: 2_deploy_contracts.js
   Deploying AuctionFactory...